Adamtaranto/deRIP2/README.md

 ### Example usage

-For aligned sequences in 'myalignment.fa':
+For aligned sequences in 'mintest.fa':
   - Any column >= 70% gap positions is not corrected.
   - Bases in column must be >= 80% C/T or G/A
   - At least 50% bases must be in RIP dinucleotide context (C/T as CpA / TpA)